Checkpoints

 - Layout — pane positions, sizes, and which workspace is active

-- Agent conversations — full history including thinking blocks and tool calls
+- Agent conversations — full history, including thinking blocks and tool calls

 - Terminal history — all commands and their output

-- Draft input — text you were typing but hadn't sent yet
+- Draft input — text you were typing but hadn't sent

 How it works

-When you open a project, hob restores the last known state for that project.
 Close your laptop on Friday with three agents mid-conversation, open it Monday morning, and pick up right where you left off.